 If we have the major things done, we just have to make sure to do the upkeep.
 Everything left over goes into savings, or “the cruising kitty“.

 I estimate that our monthly spending (including marina fees, entertainment, boat work, food, wifi, phone, laundry, etc.) is around $1800 – $2000.

 But you CAN do it on a lot less, and I know people who spend a lot more.

 I would love to reduce our cost of sailing by spending considerably less, but to be honest, as long as we’re stateside, we’re going to spend more than we would if we were in say, Grenada, Dominican Republic or Panama.
 For now we’re still in plan-making mode and as always, plans can change.

 My advice for anyone who is looking to do this is to estimate that you’ll spend close to what you spend on land, but substitute mortgage costs with marina fees (if you are getting rid of your house and plan on staying in marinas), and don’t forget to take into account costs like storage (to store what possessions you do keep but that aren’t going on the boat), cell service, wifi, towing insurance and/or boat insurance, entry fees (if traveling outside the US), entertainment expenses, etc.

 These are only my experiences – everyone will be different.
 Do any of you live aboard a boat and/or traveling around like a gypsy?
-How do your spending habits compare?
-Please share, and as always, I’m open to ideas and ways others have made a nomadic lifestyle work for them!
+How do your spending habits compare to our sailing costs?
+Please comment so we can all learn!